ajRiverav/Cpp-member-function-specifiers-guide/README.md

 Whenever a member function does not change the object for which it is called, it is good practice to add the specifier **const** to it.
 This helps with code maintance.
 If the member function attempts to modify the object, the compiler will give an error.

+Another reason to use a const member function is to be able to use it on a const object.

 [Go back to Table of Contents](#toc)